alpha-cs/WallStreet_Traders/README.md

 # WallStreet_Traders
-A stock market application for planning strategies and simulating trading algorithms
+A stock market application for planning strategies and simulating trading algorithms, allowing users to calculate hypothetical profits or losses based on historical data and mathematical indicators.
+The purpose of the stock market application is to provide traders with a powerful tool for planning and executing their trading strategies, using historical data and mathematical indicators to identify the best times to buy and sell.
+This project aims to help traders improve their performance and maximize their returns.